Director / Producer

 "I strive to bring authenticity to the heart and art of storytelling."

-Chris is theatre practitioner with over thirty years experience in the performing arts industry.
+Chris is a theatre director and producer with over thirty years experience in the performing arts industry.
 He worked as an actor for more than twenty years performing in musicals, plays, film and TV.
-He has been directing and producing since 2000 having developed a directorial style that uses movement and character authenticity as the principle conceits for crafting productions, regardless of their genres.
+He has been directing and producing since 2000 and his work includes musical theatre, opera, classical and contemporary drama and new writing.

 In addition to his directing work, Chris was the head of movement at the RADA associated Cambridge School of Visual and Performing Arts (2007-2016).
 He developed a movement paradigm grounded in the work of Rudolf Laban and he fuses this with aspects of Butoh and Viewpoints to create a multifaceted framework on which an actor can play, create and deconstruct text and physicality.
 This work focuses on training the actor to work holistically, to act a as ‘body-mind’; to react and respond to their world as opposed to thinking their way through performances.
 This approach was born from his early teaching and directing work in Canada and further developed through the study and exploration of embodiment theory and Laban choreographic principles during his MA in directing at RCSSD.
 This work has been expanded in recent years through research into the neuroscience of emotion and how vulnerability affects the actor’s process.
 Since 2017, Chris has been visiting lecturer at Trinity Laban Conservatoire of Music and Dance.